dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 The basic configuration registers health check services and calls the Health Checks Middleware to respond at a URL endpoint with a health response.
 By default, no specific health checks are registered to test any particular dependency or subsystem.
 The app is considered healthy if it's capable of responding at the health endpoint URL.
 The default response writer writes the status (<xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus>) as a plaintext response back to the client, indicating either a [HealthStatus.Healthy](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus), [HealthStatus.Degraded](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus) or [HealthStatus.Unhealthy](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus) status.

-Register health check services with <xref:Microsoft.Extensions.DependencyInjection.HealthCheckServiceCollectionExtensions.AddHealthChecks*> in `Startup.ConfigureServices`.
-Add an endpoint for Health Checks Middleware with <xref:Microsoft.AspNetCore.Builder.HealthCheckApplicationBuilderExtensions.UseHealthChecks*> in the request processing pipeline of `Startup.Configure`.
+Register health check services with <xref:Microsoft.Extensions.DependencyInjection.HealthCheckServiceCollectionExtensions.AddHealthChecks%2A> in `Startup.ConfigureServices`.
+Add an endpoint for Health Checks Middleware with <xref:Microsoft.AspNetCore.Builder.HealthCheckApplicationBuilderExtensions.UseHealthChecks%2A> in the request processing pipeline of `Startup.Configure`.

 In the sample app, the health check endpoint is created at `/health` (*BasicStartup.cs*):